devonfw-tutorials/katacoda-scenarios/cobigen-angular-client-generation/step7.md

 This file configures which modules should be loaded when the user navigates to a specific URL inside the application.

-To display the employee data inside the newly created section of the application we have to change the children object of home like it is shown in the following code snippet.
+To display the employee data inside the newly created section of the application we have to change the children object of the 'home' section.

+CobiGen has already created the home section for us (starting at line 40).
+But a home section has already existed before, and this section is used.
+In order to use the routes that CobiGen generated for us you have to modify the first home section starting at line 17.

+Replace the content of the 'children'-object of this section with the code from the second home section.
+You can copy the code by clicking on the following text.

 ```
     children: [{